cms-l1-dpg/L1MenuTools/rate-estimation/reweighting_tools/README.md

 # reweighting_tools

-Set of scripts useful in order to retrieve weights from LumiPOG models for the reweighting of the pileup distribution according to Run 3 predictions.
+Set of scripts useful in order to retrieve weights from Lumi POG models for the reweighting of the pileup distribution according to Run 3 predictions.

 > Find here the [Lumi POG tool](https://cmslumipog.web.cern.ch/cgi-bin/pileupDistribution.py) and related documentation!